chiahaohsutai/chiahaohsutai/README.md

 ### **have an awesome day and happy coding!!**

-if your interested here are some readiing recs that I found super helpful:
+if your interested here are some reading recs that I found super helpful:
 - <i>Fluent Python</i> by Luciano Ramalho
 - <i>Deep Learning with Python</i> by François Chollet